Chris Birchall: Coventry City

 In July 2006, with the World Cup still in progress, Martin Foyle denied reports that his young midfielder would be exiting Vale Park, specifically for Ipswich Town.
 The next month Birchall was snapped up by Micky Adams' Coventry City for a fee of £300,000 (rising to £325,000 with bonuses), signing a three-year deal with the "Sky Blues".
 He scored his first "Sky Blues" goal against Norwich City with a 20 yd low drive.
 He made 28 appearances in the second tier that season.

 In August 2007, Birchall signed with St Mirren on loan until January 2008.
 However, he returned to Coventry in early December, after suffering a hamstring injury.
 He only played just two games for the "Sky Blues" following his return.
 Not a part of Chris Coleman's plans for 2008–09, John Ward of Carlisle United expressed an interest in August 2008, and had admitted speaking to the player's agent.
 He had also been linked with a return on loan to his former club, Port Vale.
 In November, Birchall signed for Carlisle on loan until the end of the year, having taken advice from teammate Keiren Westwood.
 When returning to Coventry, he agreed to have his contract terminated by mutual consent.
-The midfielder also opted not to return to Carlisle, after negotiations with an unnamed American club.
+The midfielder also opted not to return to Carlisle after negotiations with an unnamed American club.

 Brighton & Hove Albion

-In January 2009, Birchall joined League One side Brighton & Hove Albion on an initial week-trial with a view to earning a contract.
+In January 2009, Birchall joined League One side Brighton & Hove Albion on an initial week-trial to earn a contract.
 He later signed a contract until the end of the season, teaming up with his old Coventry boss Micky Adams.
 Three months later Brighton chairman Dick Knight blocked a move to Major League Soccer club LA Galaxy, telling Birchall he would not be allowed to leave the club on a free transfer.
 Despite this setback, Birchall seemed set on a move to the American franchise.
-He was freed from Brighton in May 2009 – along with thirteen other professionals.
+He was freed from Brighton in May 2009 – along with 13 other professionals.
 Later that month Birchall agreed a four-year contract with the LA Galaxy.